-Prerequisites: Math 424 and 425, both with a minimum grade of C-, and permission of instructor Frequency: Fall (I) Student Body: Undergraduate students of actuarial mathematics Credit: 3 Credits.
+Prerequisites: Math 424 and 425, both with a minimum grade of al.

+C-, and permission of instructor

 Recent Texts: Actuarial Mathematics (2nd ed) by N.L.
-Bowers et al. Area: Actuarial & Financial
+Bowers et

 Quantifying the financial impact of uncertain events is the central challenge of actuarial mathematics.
 The goal of this course is to teach the basic actuarial theory of mathematical models for financial uncertainties, mainly the time of death.
 In addition to actuarial students, this course is appropriate for anyone interested in mathematical modeling outside of the sciences.